Associate Degree Nursing - extended General Info

 Students in the ADN program attain current nursing theory, knowledge, skills and professional attitudes through comprehensive class and laboratory sessions and then apply what they have learned in a clinical/preceptor experience at area healthcare facilities.
 The curriculum prepares students in medical-surgical, geriatric, obstetric, pediatric, and psychiatric nursing areas.
 The NCC Nursing Simulation lab provides additional clinical learning experiences.

 Graduates may transfer credits to four year programs to obtain their Bachelor of Science in Nursing.
 Attractive employment opportunities for nurses are available in all areas of the country.
-Current and future shortages of nursing personnel have and will create numerous professional opportunities for
+Current and future shortages of nursing personnel have and will create numerous professional opportunities for registered nurses.

 A health assessment, current immunization records, child and dependent adult abuse, criminal background check, and the CPR for healthcare providers course is required before you can begin clinical practice.

 - This program is available on campus.
 General education courses are available online.

 |ADN650-C||Transition to ADN||3|